KL Guided Domain Adaptation: Introduction

 \section{Introduction}

-With advances in neural network architectures \cite{he2016deep,vaswani2017attention}, machine learning algorithms have achieved state-of-the-art performance in many tasks such as object classification, object detection and natural language processing.
+With advances in neural network architectures \citep{he2016deep,vaswani2017attention}, machine learning algorithms have achieved state-of-the-art performance in many tasks such as object classification, object detection and natural language processing.
 However, machine learning models have been focusing mostly on the case of independent and identically distributed (i.i.d.) datapoints; and such an assumption often does not hold in practice.
 When the i.i.d. assumption is violated and the target domain has a different distribution compared to the source domain, a typical learner trained on the source data via empirical risk minimization would not perform well at test time, since it does not account for the distribution shift.
-To tackle this problem, many methods have been proposed for domain adaptation \cite{zhao2019learning,zhang2019bridging,combes2020domain,tanwani2020domain} and domain generalization \cite{khosla2012undoing,muandet2013domain,ghifary2015domain}, the goal of which is to train a machine learning algorithm that can generalize well to the target domain.
+To tackle this problem, many methods have been proposed for domain adaptation \citep{zhao2019learning,zhang2019bridging,combes2020domain,tanwani2020domain} and domain generalization \citep{khosla2012undoing,muandet2013domain,ghifary2015domain}, the goal of which is to train a machine learning algorithm that can generalize well to the target domain.

 A common approach to tackle these problems is to learn a representation such that its distribution does not change across domains.
-There are two ways this can be learnt: marginal alignment (aligning the marginal distribution of the representation) and conditional alignment (aligning the conditional distribution of the label given the representation) \cite{nguyen2021domain,tanwani2020domain}.
+There are two types of distribution alignment: marginal alignment (aligning the marginal distribution of the representation) and conditional alignment (aligning the conditional distribution of the label given the representation) \citep{nguyen2021domain,tanwani2020domain}.
 For domain adaptation and domain generalization problems with multiple source domains, we can use the data and labels to align both the marginal and the conditional distributions across the source domains, aiming to generalize to the target domain.
-However, in a single-source domain adaptation problem, with only unlabeled data from the target domain, it is only possible to align the marginal distribution of the representation.
+However, in a single-source domain adaptation problem, with only unlabeled data from the target domain, it is often only possible to align the marginal distribution of the representation.
 This marginal alignment should help the classifier avoid out-of-distribution data at test time.